nasd4q/while-preparing-for-ocp/remember those/APIs.md

 * "The performance gain from using a Buffered class to access a low-level file stream cannot be overstated.
 Unless you are doing something very specialized in your application, you should always wrap a file stream with a Buffered class in practice." \[OCP - page 415\]
 * Talking about `new File(oneStringArg)`, "Option C is also correct because Java will convert the slashes to the right one when working with paths" \[OCP - page 566\]
 * Talking about calling `mark(int)` and `reset()`  on an instance of a [`java.io.InputStream`](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/io/InputStream.html) (abstract class !)
 "Not all java.io streams support the mark() operation; therefore, without calling markSupported() on the stream, the result is unknown until runtime." \[OCP - page 568\]
+* FileInputStream : 3 constructors : Accepting respectively one String, one File and one FileDescriptor.

 #### Java 6's `java.io.Console` retrieved by invoking  `System.console()` ([Oracle doc](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/io/Console.html))